ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Give one clear instruction at a time

-• Ensure eye contact if possible
+• Make eye contact before speaking

 • Wait for completion before giving the next step